tbrowder/AlgorithmsIT/README.md

 # positions.
 The @matches array would be empty if no match were found.
 ```

 Note the original version (v0.0.1) had an error in its implementation so it could not handle overlapping pattern matches.
-Later versions now work as its authors intended it to, thanks to Professor Cormen's reply to my erroneous bug report.
+Later versions now work as its authors intended, thanks to Professor Cormen's reply to my erroneous bug report.

 DESCRIPTION
 ===========